 The Cadbury Creme Scotch Egg is coated with a thick cocoa-kissed batter, then coated in cookie crumbs and deep-fried.
 When eaten warm, the taste calls to mind that of a deep-fried candy bars that one can find at state fairs, but in my opinion, a slightly more complex flavor.
 It's the perfect dessert counterpart to the classic Scotch Egg: similar visually, and every bit as decadent.
 Happy Easter indeed.

-Entries tagged with 'Cadbury Creme Eggs'
+'Cadbury Creme Eggs' on Serious Eats

 If you find Cadbury Egg fillings too viscous and sticky, try freezing them.
 It doesn't impact the flavor but makes for a totally different textural experience.
 The filling doesn't freeze rock solid, but it firms up like fudge, or a soft caramel candy.